 This is the floor plan with beds.

-Wardrobe (we put in shelves here, they hold more)
+6: Wardrobe (we put in shelves here, they hold more)

-Shower (We don't have this but, in the newer units, it's a drain in the floor,
+8: Shower (We don't have this but, in the newer units, it's a drain in the floor, shower head and curtain)

-We leave the double bed at the back set up all the time.
+We leave the double bed set up at the back at all times.
 It's much easier and allows us to store stuff under the bed.

-The baskets can easily be pulled forward or out the back door.
+Tip: Sturdy baskets that slide under the bed store smaller loose items.
+They can be easily pulled forward from inside or out the back door.

-other trips that we have room for all that we need, plus a few things that we want.
+With a small camper van, not much decision-making is involved.
+We know from other trips that we have room for all that we need, plus a few things that we want.

 Items that always stay in the van:

 Tip: We don't carry much glass but wine deserves the extra effort.
 We store glasses in a pair of thick socks so they're protected but take up no extra space.

 Everything that does not already "live" in the van has to be collected and moved into place.
 The collection process can take place gradually over several weeks.